surfer190/fixes/docker/docker-basics.md

 Rule of thumb: 1 docker container for each process in your stack

 - Single image for load balancer
-- Single images for applications
+- Single image for applications
 - Single image for database

 ## Benefits of Docker